Rohingya refugees sue Facebook for $150 billion, allege company failed to take action on hate speech

 It alleged that the social media platform failed to take down posts or delete accounts that incited violence against the Rohingyas.
 The letter also alleged that Facebook “failed to invest” in moderators and fact checkers who knew about the political situation in the country and did not take “appropriate and timely action” despite warnings.

-Facebook has not responded to the allegations yet.
+Facebook has not responded to the allegations.
 However, the company had admitted in 2018 that it had not done enough to prevent the spread of violence and hate speech against the Rohingya Muslims.

 The social media platform had made the statement after studying an impact assessment of the role of its services in the country.